kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.12.0/components/desktop/tooltip.md

 >     ```
 >    - You can learn more about [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label)
 > - Set `describeChild` to `true` if the Tooltip represents the description of the element.
->   - When the Tooltip provides additional information or a description about the element it is attached to, set `describeChild` to `true`.
+>   - If the Tooltip provides additional information or a description about the element it is attached to, set `describeChild` to `true`.
 >   - The `aria-describedby` attribute will be added to the `button` element with the value of the ID of the tooltip wrapper element.
->   - For example, if you have an icon representing a question mark, and the Tooltip provides a description or explanation of what the icon represents, set `describeChild` to `true` to indicate that the Tooltip serves as a description of the icon.
+>   - For example, if you have an icon that represents a question mark, and the Tooltip provides a description or explanation of what the icon represents, set `describeChild` to `true` to indicate that the Tooltip serves as a description of the icon.
 >     ```javascript
 >       <kuc-tooltip>
 >         <button aria-describedby=“tooltip-ID”>